kishimisu/WebGPU-Radix-Sort/README.md

 To improve performance in cases where the input data is already sorted or nearly sorted, the original paper describes a method that will initially scan the input array before each pass of the algorithm.
 In the case where the input array is sorted, the algorithm will exit early and prevent unecessary calculations.
 This can be useful if the data is sorted every frame with few changes between each frame for instance.

-After a few attempts, I managed to implement a version of this check that seem to greatly improve the performance in the case the where the array is already sorted, or when it gets sorted before all the passes finishes.
+After a few attempts, I managed to implement a version of this check that seem to improve the performance in the case the where the array is already sorted, or when it gets sorted before all the passes finishes.
 This optimization can be enabled with the `check_order` parameter.

 Here's a short explanation on how it works: